 About

 As a secondary school English teacher in England, Wendy Lennon transformed a GCSE class with the summer 2023 exam series outcomes of: GCSE English Literature 100% pass rate; GCSE English Language 100% pass rate; GCSE Spoken Language 100% pass rate.
 With Lennon’s academic and teaching experience, her entire class of 35 Year 11 students passed and achieved highly.
 In the 2021/22 academic year, Wendy joined the University of Oxford’s English Faculty to project manage a European Research Council funded project which has been awarded the 2022 Vice-Chancellor’s Innovation and Engagement Award for a teacher training programme.
 Wendy has worked in secondary schools for a decade.
-Over the last eleven years she has held posts and additional responsibilities including: KS3 - KS5 English teacher; Head of English and Modern Foreign Languages Faculty; Deputy Head of English; whole school Literacy Coordinator; and a GCSE examiner.
+Over the last twelve years she has held posts and additional responsibilities including: KS3 - KS5 English teacher; Head of English and Modern Foreign Languages Faculty; Deputy Head of English; whole school Literacy Coordinator; and a GCSE examiner.
 Wendy is also a FutureLearn educator with over 4,500 students.
+Currently, Wendy is an English teacher at an education charity which educates and supports vulnerable young people.
+Wendy is also an English Lecturer at a sixth form college.

-Wendy was nominated as a 2021 Fellow of the English Association.
-Wendy is also the Founder and Director of 'Shakespeare, Race & Pedagogy' #ShakeRacePedagogy, an inter-cultural, inter-disciplinary, inter-generational education initiative which seeks to share, interrogate, and reinvigorate approaches to the teaching and study of Shakespeare’s plays from the early modern period to the present day.
+Wendy is the Founder and Director of 'Shakespeare, Race & Pedagogy' #ShakeRacePedagogy, an inter-cultural, inter-disciplinary, inter-generational education initiative which seeks to share, interrogate, and reinvigorate approaches to the teaching and study of Shakespeare’s plays from the early modern period to the present day.
 Wendy’s research, education initiative, and writing explores Shakespeare’s plays as a tool to consider interdisciplinary interconnectedness with our shared past, our shared present, and our shared future.

 Wendy is a member of boards and committees including the British Shakespeare Association’s Education Committee, the Everything to Everybody Education steering committee and the Globe & King’s College, London’s Early Modern Scholars of Colour steering committee.
 Wendy is on the Editorial Board for The English Association’s journal, English.

-Wendy regularly contributes to conferences and panellist events including: Shakespeare’s Globe (Jan 2020); the University of York’s Centre for Renaissance and Early Modern Studies event ‘What’s Wrong with the Renaissance?’
+Wendy regularly contributes to conferences and panellist events including: English Association (October 2024); Shakespeare’s Globe (October 2024); British Library (October 2024); University of Cardiff, ENCAP Plenary speaker (2024); Shakespeare’s Globe (Jan 2020); the University of York’s Centre for Renaissance and Early Modern Studies event ‘What’s Wrong with the Renaissance?’
 (Oct 2020); Wendy was the guest introducer for The Show Must Go Online’s recent production of Pericles (Feb 2021); Hark Journal’s Shakespeare’s birthday celebrations (April 2021); Penguin Random House’s Lit in Colour with the exam board, Pearson (May 2021); Lancaster University (May 2021); Beyond Borders with Ania Loomba, Valerie Traub & Katherine Schaap Williams (June 2021); ‘Voice and Audibility’ panel for the University of Warwick’s SCUDD event; King’s College London, ‘Performance in History’ (June 2021); New York Shakespeare, Father’s Day Deep Dive: Shakespeare’s Fathers (June 2021); ERC TIDE ‘TIDE Fest’ (July 2021); English Literature & Creative Writing talk at University of Lancaster in October 2022.
 In March 2022, Wendy curated and delivered a public engagement activity and exhibition for the Everything to Everybody project at the Library of Birmingham.
 For the 2022 Shakespeare Association of America Conference, Wendy was invited to be a respondent.
 Wendy’s response engaged with approaches to educating teachers and students in the field of Shakespeare studies.

 As part of the Royal Shakespeare Company and Everything to Everybody collaboration, Wendy was featured in an exhibition at the Library of Birmingham in 2022: https://www.shakeracepedagogy.com/portfolio/everything-to-everybody-exhibition-at-the-library-of-birmingham